Nitakshi/Chatify-MERN-CHAT-APPLICATION/README.md

 # 💬 Real-Time Chat App (MERN + Socket.io)

 A full-stack real-time chat application built using the **MERN stack** with **Socket.io** for instant messaging.
-This project focuses on scalability, clean architecture, and production-ready features.
+This project focuses on clean architecture and production-ready features.

 ---